Industry leaders in sectors including festivals, ticketing and venues have been confirmed for key live music business debates at next March's ILMC

 Sign up for IQ Index

 The latest industry news to your inbox.

+Further sessions and details of all guest speakers will be announced in the coming weeks.
 Full information about the conference including schedule, events and partners is at 34.ilmc.com.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.